jpmorganchase/Phantom/docs/api/agents.rst

 Agents
 ======

-Phantom has one base agent class, :class:`Agent`.
-One extra class, :class:`MessageHandlerAgent`, builds on this by adding some additional message handling functionality.
+Phantom has two base agent classes, :class:`Agent` and :class:`RLAgent`.
 All user implemented agent classes should be derived from one of these two classes.

 Depending on which methods are implemented / properties set, agents can have differing levels of functionality: